Fr Sam Lynch

 However it was still some years before his vocation became clear and Father Sam initially pursued a career in publishing and books.
 This led to a job with the Church as business manager for one of its smaller agencies.
 As part of his job, he was sent to World Youth Day 2005 in Cologne to help prepare for World Youth Day in Sydney three years later and it was there he attended a catechesis given by Bishop Anthony Fisher which he says changed his life.
 “He preached about moral relativism and the lack of commitment in people’s lives today.
 Immediately I felt a great interior freedom and found myself asking “what is stopping me?
 Why don’t I respond to this call?”

 He did and seven years later, Father Sam was ordained.
-He joined St Thomas’ and St Patrick’s as the Parish Administrator in March 2015.
+He joined St Thomas, Lewisham and St Patricks Summer Hill as the Parish Administrator in March 2015, and became Parish Priest of St Thomas and St Patricks in January 2021.